What's the best cookware for induction cooktops?

 If you don't want a whole set, but do want to invest in one or two excellent pieces, the Proline skillet is hard to beat.
 Again, it's almost twice as thick as an All-Clad D3 or Copper Core skillet, but all of that heft means unbeatable heating performance.

 Buy Demeyere Atlantis:

 Review: Best Cast Iron Skillet: Lodge

-If you want nonstick properties without the potential health issues associated with nonstick cookware, cast iron is a great choice.
+If you want nonstick properties without the potential health and environmental issues associated with nonstick cookware, cast iron is a great choice.
 And no worries about metal utensils or high heat, because cast iron can take everything you throw at it.

 Or, if you want a pan for high heat searing, deep frying, or other tasks that require good heat retention, cast iron is a great choice.
 It hangs onto heat better than all but the very thickest clad stainless pans (like the Demeyere Proline).

-In fact, we think a cast iron skillet is a necessity in any serious cook's kitchen.
+In fact, we think a cast iron skillet is a necessity in any cook's kitchen.
 It's not as versatile as clad stainless, but what it's great at, it's hard to beat.

 We like Lodge because it's inexpensive, will last forever, and is made in the USA.
 Most other brands of inexpensive cast iron are made overseas.